Program Development Specialist

 The AIDS Foundation Chicago (AFC) mobilizes communities to create equity and justice for people living with and vulnerable to HIV or chronic conditions.
 We envision a world in which people living with HIV or chronic conditions will thrive, and there will be no new HIV cases.
 Our work focuses on advancing health equity, preventing new cases of HIV, serving as a collaboration and knowledge center, being a bold voice for change and strengthening our organizational excellence.

 We are seeking an individual to serve as our Program Development Specialist.
 The Program Development Specialist supports external grants and contracts throughout their lifecycle, from proposal to final report.
-The Program Development Specialist serves as a liaison between the program, development, evaluation, and finance departments to ensure accurate and timely submission of all public and private grant applications and reports for AFC’s supporting organization, the Center for Housing and Health.
-The Center for Housing and Health coordinates a comprehensive continuum of housing services for homeless individuals and families in Chicago living with disabling conditions (including but not limited to HIV/AIDS).
+The Program Development Specialist serves as a liaison between the program, development, evaluation, and finance departments to ensure accurate and timely submission of all public and private grant applications and reports for AFC’s Housing Department.
 The Program Development Specialist is responsible for developing the majority of narrative for grant proposals and reports within their assigned portfolio.
 The Program Development Specialist also supports program teams with ensuring compliance with contractual and statutory requirements.

 Principle functions and responsibilities of this position include the following: